AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 Skip the "make install" step <b>
 We'll might demonstrate this with Ansible, later on. <br>
 <br>
-Copy the fluent-bit binary you jsut made to to the repo folder wher eyoud this repository.
+Copy the fluent-bit binary you just made to the repo folder where you clone this repository.

 ```
 cp ~/fluent-bit/build/bin/fluent-bit ~/Workshop-Log-Collector/repo/